dotnet/csharplang/proposals/extensions.md

 We can also get to extension invocation in:
 1. invocation scenarios where the set of *applicable* candidate methods is empty.
 2. indexer access scenarios where the set of *applicable* candidate indexers is empty.
-3. TODO there may be more scenarios (operator resolution, delegate conversion, natural function types)
+3. TODO(static) there may be more scenarios (operator resolution, delegate conversion, natural function types)

 That is covered below.

-TODO3 Is the "where `T` is not a type parameter" portion still relevant?
+TODO3(static) Is the "where `T` is not a type parameter" portion still relevant?

 ### Method invocations